DragonTales/MacTechnologyOverview/（七）Kernel and Device Drivers Layer.md

+***
-#### 2）Language Support 语言支持
+#### 8.2 Language Support 语言支持

 The tools that come with OS X provide direct support for developing software using the Swift, C, C++, Objective-C, and Objective-C++ languages along with numerous scripting languages.
 Support for other languages may also be provided by third-party developers.
-For more information on the key features of Swift and Objective-C, see [Development Languages](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/OSX_Technology_Overview/SoftwareProducts/SoftwareProducts.html#//apple_ref/doc/uid/TP40001067-CH206-SW4)
+For more information on the key features of Swift and Objective-C, see [Development Languages](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/OSX_Technology_Overview/SoftwareProducts/SoftwareProducts.html#//apple_ref/doc/uid/TP40001067-CH206-SW4)。